-Chromebooks support a Linux Development Environment (Linux Beta) that allows you to run Linux apps, development tools, and even full desktop software.
+Chromebooks support a Linux Development Environment that allows you to run Linux apps, development tools, and even full desktop software.
 While Linux apps work fine out of the box, many users notice that graphics-heavy apps, video playback, emulators, and development tools feel slower than expected.
 This usually happens because GPU acceleration is not fully enabled for Linux.

 GPU acceleration allows Linux apps to use your Chromebook’s graphics hardware instead of relying only on the CPU.
 When enabled, it significantly improves performance for tasks like video rendering, 3D applications, IDEs, and even basic UI animations.